TechnitiumSoftware/DnsServer/Apps/GeoDistanceApp/README.md

 # GeoDistance App

-## Summary

-A DNS App for Technitium DNS Server that returns answers based on **distance/proximity**.
+A DNS App for Technitium DNS Server that serves answers based on geographic distance.

+## Overview

+- **APP-record driven** – no root-level `dnsApp.config`
+- **Distance-based selection** – chooses responses using location data in the APP record payload
+- **Per-zone flexibility** – different zones can define different distance mappings

 ## Integration / extension points

 - Implements: `IDnsApplication`, `IDnsAppRecordRequestHandler`
-- Runs as: an APP-record request handler (answers are provided from the APP record context).
+- Runs as an APP-record request handler.

 ## Configuration

-This app is **APP-record driven**.

-- `dnsApp.config` is not used by this app.
+`dnsApp.config` is not used by this app.
-- Configuration is provided via **APP record data** (JSON) in a zone.

-### APP record JSON
+### APP record data

-Refer to the APP record editor/template in the Technitium DNS Server UI for the exact JSON schema expected by this app.
+The app consumes APP record JSON that defines targets/coordinates/addresses.
+The exact schema is interpreted by the app/runtime; the key point is that the configuration is stored in the APP record payload, not in root app settings.

 ## Runtime behavior

-- The app calculates distance from the client (based on geolocation) to each target/endpoint in the APP record data.
+1. The app determines the client location from geolocation.
+2. It compares the client location to the target locations in the APP record data.
-- It selects the closest endpoint(s) according to the decision logic encoded in the APP record.
+3. It returns the closest/best-matching response according to the APP record payload.

 ## Risks / operational notes

-- Accuracy depends on geolocation precision and target coordinate accuracy.
+- Geolocation is approximate; distance-based decisions are only as good as the underlying location data.
+- If APP record data is incomplete, the app may return no useful answer.

+## Troubleshooting

-- Ties and edge cases should be handled by the APP record data logic.
+- Verify the APP record contains valid JSON.
-- Different zones/records can have different distance maps and selection rules.
+- Confirm the target locations and addresses are present in the APP payload.